 The opportunity hasn’t slipped from one month to another.
 It was updated to Negotiation 4 days ago.
 If I look at the opportunity itself, are there planned actions that will expedite the negotiation?
 As the sales manager, do I know our trading history with High Hill Estates?
 Does previous experience and my knowledge of the context of the deal make me confident in the close date?

-Get the pipeline quality metrics dashboard chart
+Install the pipeline quality metrics

 The dashboard also contains 15 other components that allow managers to track the size, trend and quality of your sales pipeline.
 Together they give tremendous visibility of the funnel and sales performance.